 It was easy to escape from the Palace of Corrective Detention.

 The locks are old on the doors and there are no guards about.

-There is no reason to have guards, for men have never defied the Councils so far as to escape from whatever place they were ordered to be.
+There is no reason to have guards, for men have never defied the ordered to be.
 Our body is healthy and strength returns to it speedily.
-We lunged against the door and it gave way.
-We stole through the dark passages, and through the dark streets, and down into our tunnel.
+We [-lunged against the door and it gave way.
+We-] stole through the dark passages, and through the dark streets, and down into our tunnel.